TalhaRafique1/Physical-ai-humanoid-textbook/DEPLOYMENT_GUIDE.md

 1. **CORS errors**: Make sure your backend allows requests from your frontend domain
 2. **API not responding**: Verify that your backend URL is correct in the frontend
 3. **Build failures**: Check that all dependencies are properly listed in package.json

+### Railway-Specific Issues:

+1. **Docker build failures on Railway**:
+   - Make sure your Dockerfile references the correct directories (`website` instead of `frontend`)
+   - In the Railway dashboard, go to your project → Build → "Rebuild without cache" to force a fresh build
+   - Ensure all required files (like `website/nginx.conf`) exist in your repository

+2. **Port configuration**:
+   - Make sure your application listens on the port specified by the `PORT` environment variable in Railway
+   - The backend should use the `$PORT` environment variable instead of a fixed port

+3. **Environment variables**:
+   - Set DATABASE_URL, DEBUG, and other required environment variables in the Railway dashboard
+   - For the frontend, if deploying separately, ensure REACT_APP_API_URL points to your Railway backend URL

 ### Backend CORS Configuration: